 Even if you do enlist the services of a local agent with houses for sale in Nottingham, there are no guarantees involved if you need to sell your home quickly.
-Flying Homes can provide you with a degree of certainty over price and timescales as we can buy your home directly.
+Flying Homes can provide you with a degree of certainty over price and timescales via one of our property buying partners.
 There’ll be no need to market your home at great expense, no haggling over price and no worrying about the offer being reduced or withdrawn at the last minute.
-We are property buying specialists with an extensive network of buyers and investors on hand, so we are confident that we can buy your home in a matter of days – in whatever the current condition.
+We have an extensive network of buyers and investors on hand, so we are confident that you can sell your home in a matter of days – in whatever the current condition.

 Choosing the best time of year to sell a house in Nottingham